 Indulge her with the royal treatment

 Your mum deserves to be treated like the Queen, so serve up one of Her Majesty’s favourites: chocolate cake with a good cuppa tea.
-According to Queen Elizabeth II’s former chef, the Queen has a soft spot this Chocolate Biscuit Cake recipe.
+According to Queen Elizabeth II’s former chef, the Queen has a soft spot for this Chocolate Biscuit Cake recipe.
 The good news is that it’s simple to make and doesn’t require any baking.
 Dust off the good china, set out a nice tablecloth, and brew up a pot of tea (because what’s a slice of cake without a nice cuppa to wash it down?).

 Flex your crafting muscles